What was Druidry?

 Alban Hefin (Summer Solstice):

-Alban Hefin means the Light of the Shore.
 Druidry has a great respect and reverence for places that are “in between” worlds.
-The seashore is one such place, where the three realms of Earth, Sea and Sky meet.
-There is great power in places such as these.
-It is the time of greatest light when the Solar God is crowned, by the Goddess, as the King of Summer.
+There is great power in places such as these, and the Solstices are liminal spaces in time.
+It is the time of greatest light when the Solar God is crowned as the King of Summer.
 It also brings some sadness because from now until Alban Arthan the Sun’s strength is declining and we have entered the waning year.
 At this time the Dark Twin, or Holly King, is born – he will take his crown at Alban Arthan.
 Of all the festivals Druidry is mostly associated with Alban Hefin.
 The wonderful white-robed figures filmed at the dawn rituals at Stonehenge are testament to this.
 However, to many Druids it is the turning seasons and the cycle of life, death and rebirth – reflected in the Wheel of the Year in its completeness – which are significant.

 Alban Elfed (Autumn Equinox):

-Alban Elfed means the Light of the Water.
 The Wheel turns and the time of balance returns.
 Alban Elfed marks the balance of day and night before the darkness overtakes the light.
 It is also the time of the second harvest, usually of the fruit which has stayed on the trees and plants to ripen under the Summer Sun.
 It is this final harvest which can take the central theme of the Alban Elfed ceremony.
-Thanking the Earth, in her full abundance as Mother and Giver, for the great harvest.
+Thanking the Earth, in her full abundance for the great harvest.
 It is the beginning of Autumn.

 The Agricultural Cycle